open-runtimes/open-runtimes/runtimes/dart-2.15/README.md

 }
 ```

 - To handle dependencies, you need to have `pubspec.yaml` file.
-Dependencies will be automatically cached and installed, so you don't need to include any dependencies folders in your function.
+To install those dependencies, pass `OPEN_RUNTIMES_BUILD_COMMAND="dart pub get"` during build.

 - The default entrypoint is `lib/main.dart`.
 If your entrypoint differs, make sure to configure it using `OPEN_RUNTIMES_ENTRYPOINT` environment variable during build, for instance, `OPEN_RUNTIMES_ENTRYPOINT=lib/app.dart`.